openSUSE/yomi/README.md

 We can get more detailed information using other Salt modules, like `partition.list`, `network.interfaces` or `udev.info`.

-With Yomi we provided a simple interface to `hwinfo` that provides in a single report some of the information that is required to make decisions about the pillar.
+With Yomi we provided a simple interface to `hwinfo` that provides some of the information that is required to make decisions about the pillar in a single report:

 ```bash
 # Synchronize all the modules to the minion